CX-0156 Geometry v.1.0.0

 - Data Provider / Consumer

 This document focuses on the interoperable exchange and use of geometry data (such as CAD models, mesh data, point clouds, and related spatial information) and related 2D files such as PDF within the Catena-X ecosystem.
-It is intended for scenarios where geometry data is shared between organizations in a phase before the creation of a physical product or asset, supporting collaborative engineering, simulation, manufacturing processes.
+It is intended for scenarios where geometry data is shared between organizations in a phase before the creation of a physical product or assetAsset On the Data Provider side, an Asset describes the data set which will be shared or can be consumed by a Data Consumer., supporting collaborative engineering, simulation, manufacturing processes.

 Out-of-scope: